 Absolutely not — he was eerily correct.
 We must just remember why exactly this case was so unusual: this was the first time this was ever tried.
 It was remarkable that Nic Volker’s life was saved, but the lengths gone to are not a scalable solution for every patient.

 An enormous amount of money and professional input went into Nic Volker’s case that is infeasible to apply to every (potentially?) genetic illness.
 This was not due to the novelty or the urgency of the case — although these certainly helped justify the contributions — but to the requirement to draw on an incredibly diverse pool of knowledge.
 No single doctor had it all, and it is entirely unreasonable to expect that any single doctor ever will.
 As much as possible will need to be automated.
 To refer to Mumford’s list of inputs to the Bayesian analysis of the random variable of a patient’s health, no single doctor can possibly have enough personal experience to combine the other factors in a useful way.
 ‘Individual Knowledge’ will become a kind of non sequitur in light of the gargantuan dataset comprising ‘your case history’ and ‘your test results’.
-Knowledge of how to gather the data and what to do with it, perhaps, but certainly not of the data itself.
+Knowledge of how to gather the data and what to do with it, perhaps, and individual creativity and intuition, for sure, but not knowledge of the data itself.
 That task is now almost solely the responsibility of ever-advancing computers.

 I may be looking for nerdy romance where it doesn’t exist, but I think there is a kind of poignancy to the fact that Mumford being proved right is happening almost entirely due to these advances in computing power.
 Computing as we know it rests on Claude Shannon completing the most important Masters Thesis of all time; a napkin with the single sentence: classical logic can be done on electrical circuits.
 Computer Science grew out of a tiny corner of mathematical logic, and computers are living proof of logic’s incredible power.